sebaVergara7/Outbuild-Test-FrontEnd/README.md

 ### Concurrency Handling

-- Implementation of a "soft lock" system that shows visual indicators when a user is editing a task.
+- Implementation of a "soft lock" system that shows visual indicators when a user is editing or moving a task.
-- Tasks being edited by other users cannot be moved or edited until they are released.
+- Tasks that are being edited or moved by other users cannot be moved or edited until they are released.

 ### UX/UI

-- Visual feedback for real-time actions (highlighting tasks being edited, connected user indicators).
+- Visual feedback for real-time actions (highlighting tasks being edited, tasks being moved, connected user indicators).
 - Clean interface with adequate contrast to improve readability.
 - Smooth transitions for task movements.